BlueBrain/MorphIO/README.md

 ![](doc/BBPLOGO350.jpg)

-Welcome to Brion, a C++ library for read and write access to Blue Brain data structures, including BlueConfig/CircuitConfig, Circuit, CompartmentReport, Mesh, Morphology, Synapse and Target files.
+Welcome to Brion, a C++ project for read and write access to Blue Brain data structures, including BlueConfig/CircuitConfig, Circuit, CompartmentReport, Mesh, Morphology, Synapse and Target files.